oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 For every device on which the application wants to receive events, it should perform the following actions:

-1. Use ${s}DeviceCreateEvents() to get an event handler from the Sysman handle for the device.
-2. Use ${s}EventSetConfig() to indicate which events it wants to listen to.
+1. Use ${s}DeviceEventRegister() to indicate which events it wants to listen to.
-3. For each event, call the appropriate function to set conditions that will trigger the event.
+2. For each event, where appropriate, call the device component functions to set conditions that will trigger the event.

-Finally, the application calls ${s}EventListen() with a list of event handles that it wishes to listen for events on.
+Finally, the application calls ${s}DriverEventListen() with a list of device handles that it wishes to listen for events on.
 A wait timeout is used to request non-blocking operations (timeout = 0) or blocking operations (timeout = UINT32_MAX) or to return after a specified amount of time even if no events have been received.

-Once events have occurred, the application can call
+When events are received, they are returned when the call to function
-${s}EventGetState() to determine the list of events that have been received for each event handle.
-If events have been received, the application can use the function relevant to the event to determine the actual state.
+${s}DriverEventListen() completes.
+This will indicate which devices has generated events and the list of event types for each device.
+It is then up to the application to use the relevant device component functions to determine the state that has changed.
+For example, if the RAS error event has triggered for a device, then use the function ${s}RasGetState() to get the list of RAS error counters.

 The list of events is given in the table below.
 For each event, the corresponding configuration and state functions are shown.
 Where a